JatinVira/duckietown_contrib/DB21/README.md

 3. [Computing](computing.md)

-    This section covers the computing unit equipped on the robot like the Jetson Nano, etc.
+    This section covers the computing unit equipped on the robot like the Jetson Nano and the Duckiehut.

     <div id="computing_icons" align="center">
     <a href="computing.md#jetson-nano">